 - Do you have electricity?

-- Do you have a running water?
+- Do you have running water?

 Ask all the questions which are important to you.
 Maybe you can ask for an easier hiking path to them (mostly all hut workers are very familiar with hiking situation around them), maybe you can ask about local cable cars, trains, buses, anything you want.
 Better to know it all before than to begin learning about the situation in the end of the daily hike, at night, or when you are totally tired.

 Safe hut’s phone number in your contacts, you never know what happens and you may need to call them.
-It can as well be your best guidance in the mountains when you are near to them.
+It can as well be your best guide in the mountains when you are near to them.
 They can help you to orient in the area and give information about related topics.

 Hut to hut hiking in Switzerland costs